 The U.S. Access Board is now updating the Section 508 standards.
 This effort will address new technologies and other areas where the standards need to be modified.
-HP participated (along with the Information Technology Industry Council (ITIC), other IT companies, Federal Agencies, consumers, and representatives from other countries) in the Telecommunications and Electronic and Information Technology Advisory Council (TEITAC) to develop recommendations to the U.S. Access Board for changes to the Section 508 standards (expected to be updated in 2011-2012).
+HP participated (along with the Information Technology Industry Council (ITIC), other IT companies, Federal Agencies, consumers, and representatives from other countries) in the Telecommunications and Electronic and Information Technology Advisory Council (TEITAC) to develop recommendations to the U.S. Access Board for changes to the Section 508 standards.

 U. S. State Accessibility Legislation, Regulations and Standards

 EU Mandate 376 ETSI Technical Report ETSI DTR 102 612: "Human Factors (HF); European accessibility requirements for public procurement of products and services in the ICT domain (European Commission Mandate M 376, Phase 1)" has been released.